plotly/plotly.github.io/_posts/basic/2018-11-02-how-to-make-a-table-chart.md

 ---
 layout: tutorial-single_layout
-title: Table Chart
+title: Table
-subtitle: How to make a table chart in Chart Studio.
+subtitle: How to make a table in Chart Studio.
-permalink: /make-a-table-chart/
+permalink: /make-a-table/
-redirect_from: /plotly1/make-a-table-chart/
-imageurl: ../static/images/table-chart/table-thumbnail.gif
+imageurl: ../static/images/table/table-thumbnail.gif
 state: active
 tags: basic
 order: 10
-meta_description: A tutorial on how to make a table chart in Chart Studio.
+meta_description: A tutorial on how to make a table in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to make a table chart in Plotly's Chart Studio
+actioncall: How to make a table in Plotly's Chart Studio
 actioncall-url: https://plot.ly/create/?fid=plotly2_demo:426

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/table/) or [R](https://plot.ly/r/table/).